Marc Weber Tobias: Career

-ultimately settled by the manufacturer in the plaintiff favor.
+ultimately settled by the manufacturer in the plaintiff's favor.

 Tobias co-founded the Security Engineering Laboratory at the University of Pittsburgh with Tobias Bluzmanis, where students study both technical and ethical considerations in discovering security vulnerabilities.
 At the University of Pittsburgh's Swanson School of Engineering, he teaches methods for detecting flaws in locks and other products, a field he refers to as insecurity engineering.